htlcalbbs/ThePornDB.bundle/README.md

 ### Prerequisites
 - You must know the location and have access to the Plex Plug-Ins folder.
 If you need help finding it go [here](https://support.plex.tv/articles/201106098-how-do-i-find-the-plug-ins-folder/)
 - You need to have a basic understanding of how to download from git and unzip files to your OS.
+- You should have obtained an API Token from [ThePornDB](https://metadataapi.net/)

 ### Installation
 - Download, unzip, and rename the Plug-In.
 If you need help follow [these](https://support.plex.tv/articles/201187656-how-do-i-manually-install-a-plugin/) instructions